SenseNet/sensenet/docs/web-token-authentication.md

 ```

 **<200>:**
 HTTP response with status 200 (OK).
 On the diagram it is used to sign an empty response in case of a not authenticated request.
-It is important that sensenet ECM does not throw an exception here.
+It is important that sensenet does not throw an exception here.

 **<401>:**
 HTTP response with status 401 (Unauthorized).
 On the diagram it is used to sign a response to an unsuccessful login, logout or refresh request.